BlissBass-Private/mini_waydroid/LICENSES/Waydroid-Licensing.md

 ***Waydroid components*** are available under commercial licenses from Navotpala Tech (Bliss Co-Labs), and under a GNU GPL version 3 license.

-# Purchasing and Sales Information
+# Licensing, Purchasing and Sales Information

-To purchase a Waydroid license, contact us with your request.

-For further information and assistance about Waydroid licensing, contact our sales; see [https://navotpala.tech](https://navotpala.tech)  for contact details.
+Navotpala Tech handles all commercial aspects of Waydroid licensing.
+To purchase a license or for assistance, contact via [https://navotpala.tech](https://navotpala.tech)

 # Third-Party Code in Waydroid